StevensDeptECE/StevensImage/README.md

 void loadPNG(int fh);                                   // Not yet implemented. void savePNG(int fh);                                   // Not yet implemented.
 ```
-These methods are for use when we replace the devIL load and save calls with our own code.
+**Not yet implemented.** These methods are for use when we replace the devIL load and save calls with our own code.
 Our public load and saves will call these methods.
 <br/><br/>

 #### Other Methods
 ```c++
 std::string checkExtension(const char filename[]);
 ```
-Very basic method for checking the extension of an image we load.
+Currently a very basic method for checking the extension of an image we load.
 To be used in the future, when we use our own load code and need to check file extensions at load time.
 Extension checking is currently handled by devIL in the load function we call.
 <br/><br/>
 ```c++
 bool isValidPNG() const;        // Not yet implemented. bool isValidJPeg() const;       // Not yet implemented. static char* loadFile();        // Not yet implemented.
 ```
-These methods are to be implemented in the future.
+**Not yet implemented.** These methods are to be implemented in the future.
 <br/><br/>